-- > comply with our "Being Purple" ways of working; - > comply with all relevant safety rules and practices; - > follow instructions concerning safe and efficient work practices; - advise your Manager or a representative from the Facilities or People team immediately if you see an unsafe or careless work practice or activity.
-We will not tolerate retaliation against any person who raises concerns; and - > in your interactions with your colleagues, clients, suppliers and business partners: - > treat them with respect and fairness; and - be open, honest, direct and transparent.
+- > comply with all relevant safety rules and practices; - > follow instructions concerning safe and efficient work practices; - advise your Manager or a representative from Human Resources immediately if you see an unsafe or careless work practice or activity.
+We will not tolerate retaliation against any person who raises concerns; and - > in your interactions with your colleagues, clients, suppliers and business partners: - > treat them with respect and fairness; and - > be open, honest, direct and transparent.